Avadhut-R-M/microblogging/README.md

 7. **Endpoint 7**
    - URL: `http://0.0.0.0:8000/posts/<id>/`
    - Method: `PATCH`
-   - Description: This endpoint used to edit a post.
+   - Description: This endpoint is used to edit a post.
-   - Request Format: Json
+   - Request Format: JSON
    - Request Example:
      ```json
      {